codepath/android_guides/Styles-and-Themes.md

 #### Referencing styles from themes

-Once a theme is applied, you can reference the currently apply attribute by using the `?attr` syntax.
+Once a theme is applied, you can reference the currently applied attribute by using the `?attr` syntax.
 For instance, if we want to set the primary color of our EditText to use the default primary color, we could use:

 ```xml
 <EditText